robertosiquara/robertosiquara/README.md

 - 💼 Background: **International Business Administration**
 - 🚀 Passionate about creating **scalable, high-performance applications**
 - 🎓 **Student at Infinity School** – constantly learning and evolving
 - 🌍 Enthusiastic about technology, innovation, and global business
+- 🌐 Focused on **Web Development**, building modern and responsive applications

 ---